 Island Vintage is a 2-part restaurant: one part of it sells the most amazing shave ice I’ve ever tried in my life while the second sells delicious coffee, breakfast and fruit bowls.
 So if you’re in downtown Honolulu, head over to the breakfast shop for an amazing Island Vintage Coffee açaí bowl that isn’t just tasty but it is decorated with a real flower!

 Bogart’s is too delicious to miss and while I wouldn’t go out of my way to come here for an açaí bowl, I wouldn’t hesitate to order one if I’m here anyhow.
 Bogart’s has some great breakfast and lunch foods, along with milkshakes, so I definitely would recommend this as a place to meet up with friends and family.

-p.s.
-It goes without saying that if you’re in Haleiwa or on the North Shore then make sure you stop by Haleiwa Bowls.
-Come back and tell me how it was and if it’s as amazing as everyone makes it out to be!
+#5 HALWEIWA BOWLS – It goes without saying that if you’re in Haleiwa or on the North Shore, make sure you stop by Haleiwa Bowls.
+I’ve heard they’re some of the best in the area!